mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 ----

 ## Summary:
-I run this setup for several weeks now and havent noticed any problems with it.
+I run this setup for several weeks now and haven't noticed any problems with it.
 It's stable whether I choose to keep RPI on all the time or shut it down between sessions.
 I still get an occasional clip once in a while but then i think of how expensive RPI 4 is and that puts a balm on it.
 I hope you get to enjoy it as much as I do!

 Let me know your experience in discussion.
 Cheers!